andrewjpoole/andrewjpoole.github.io/_posts/2023-07-19-async-method-chaining.md

     }
 }
 ```
-A static method named `Create()` returns an initialised `WeatherReport` object, but it actually returns a `Task<oneOf<WeatherReport, Failure>>` we'll see why in a moment.
+A static method named `Create()` returns an initialised `WeatherReport` object, but it actually returns a `Task<OneOf<WeatherReport, Failure>>` we'll see why in a moment.
 The `WeatherReport` object contains any required state and crucially represents Success when returned.

 To be chained, a method need only have the correct return type, in this case a `Task<OneOf<WeatherReport, Failure>>`.
-The chained method will probably recieve a `WeatherReport` as an argument so it can read some state, perform its task, possibly set some resulting state and then crucially it should return the `WeatherReport` object if sucessful _or_ a derrivative of `Failure` if not.
+The chained method will probably receive a `WeatherReport` as an argument so it can read some state, perform its task, possibly set some resulting state and then crucially it should return the `WeatherReport` object if successful _or_ a derivative of `Failure` if not.

 Note the methods can live anywhere, they might be local or live on services injected from IoC, they just need the correct signature.

-The chaining is possible because of an extension method named `Then` (shown below) which extends a `Task<oneOf<T, TFailure>>` in the case above the `T` is the `WeatherReport` and `TFailure` is the `Failure` class mentioned above.
-This is why the `Create()` method and all of the other methods in the chain must return `Task<oneOf<WeatherReport, Failure>>`.
+The chaining is possible because of an extension method named `Then` (shown below) which extends a `Task<OneOf<T, TFailure>>`.
+In the case above the `T` is the `WeatherReport` and `TFailure` is the `Failure` class mentioned above.
+This is why the `Create()` method and all of the other methods in the chain must return `Task<OneOf<WeatherReport, Failure>>`.
 The compiler infers what the Types `T` and `TFailure` are from the first method in the chain.

 In this version you can see the `WeatherReport` variable named `report` being explicitly passed into each chained method, if the chained methods only have a single `T` argument then you can use the C# feature method group conversion to delegate, making the code even more terse and easily readable:
 ```csharp